shakeel-faiz/FF/004/gplay.md

+In this blog, we will discuss what Google Play is, why it is used, and its features.
+You will gain insight into Google Play.
+Let's get started!

 ## What is Google Play?

 **Google Play**, also known as the **Google Play Store**, is a digital distribution service developed and operated by [Google][1].
 It serves as the official app store for Android devices, including smartphones, tablets and wearables and provides access to apps, games, music, books, movies and TV shows.